and-rew-too/PROJECTS/MROW/readme.md

 n/a

 ## Results and Improvements
-Slow button response time when trying to turn on/off GPIO button from a phone wifi connection.
+Slow button responses, when trying to turn on/off GPIO button from a phone browser, and phone wifi connection.
 </br>
 </br>